powerhome/audiences/audiences/docs/README.md

 ## Usage

-### Creating/Managing audiences
+### Creating/Managing Audiences

-An audience is tied to an owning model withing your application.
-For the rest of this document we're going to assume a model Team.
-To create audiences for a team, using `audiences-react`, you'll render an audiences editor for your model.
+An audience is tied to an owning model within your application.
+In this document, we'll use a `Team` model as an example.
+To create audiences for a team using `audiences-react`, render an audiences editor for your model.

-That can be done with a unobstrusive JS renderer like react-rails, or a custom one as in [our dummy app](../audiences/spec/dummy/app/frontend/entrypoints/application.js).
-The editor will need two arguments:
+This can be done with an unobtrusive JS renderer like `react-rails` or a custom one as shown in [our dummy app](../audiences/spec/dummy/app/frontend/entrypoints/application.js).
+The editor requires two arguments:

-- The context URI: `audience_context_url(owner)` helper
+- The context URI: `audience_context_url(owner, relation)` helper
-- The SCIM endpoint: `audience_scim_proxy_url` helper if using the [proxy](#configuring-the-scim-proxy), or the SCIM endpoint.
+- The SCIM endpoint: `audience_scim_proxy_url` helper if using the [proxy](#configuring-the-scim-proxy), or the SCIM endpoint directly.

 ### Configuring Audiences

-The Audience::Scim should point to the SCIM endpoint.
-The service allows you to configure the endpoint and the credentials/headers:
+The `Audience.config.scim` should point to the SCIM endpoint.
+Configure the endpoint and the credentials/headers as follows:

-I.e.:

 ```ruby
 Audiences.configure do |config|